jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 2. The mythological narratives and belief systems developed by early human societies to explain the natural world have become increasingly inadequate as our scientific understanding has expanded.
 3. We have become trapped within the ideological frameworks of our own creation, leading to constant upheaval and societal failures.
 4. To truly harness technological progress, we need to ground our political, economic, and social structures in the fundamental principles of evolution itself, rather than outdated human-centric ideologies.

+---

+For centuries, we've defined our ascent as a species through the lens of culture, language, and ideology.
+But what if these human-centric narratives have obscured the true engine of our progress?
+In Techvolution, we're about to uncover a radical new truth - that it is not our biological adaptations, but rather our technological evolution, that has elevated us beyond the constraints of our evolutionary origins.

+Get ready to reimagine the very foundations of politics, economics, and society.
+Because once you grasp the power of aligning our frameworks with the pillars of technological change, the path to a more sustainable, equitable future will reveal itself.
+The old orders will crumble - and a bold new world will rise in their place.

+---

+I wonder if this is turning into a kind of Programming tutorial. from markup languages, to scripting, intepreted, to machine code, to binary. and then into the base metal itself.

+---